 In 2021-22, Biggs Unified School District is projecting it will receive \$934754 based on the enrollment of foster youth, English learner, and low-income students.
 Biggs Unified School District must describe how it intends to increase or improve services for high needs students in the LCAP.
-Biggs Unified School District plans to spend \$1170878 towards meeting this requirement, as described in the LCAP.
+Biggs Unified School District plans to spend \$266870 towards meeting this requirement, as described in the LCAP.

 \$460,130 of the expenditures identified in the LCAP are budgeted from one time federal funds.
+BUSD is using the federal funds to free up LCFF funds for other ongoing expenses.